Harassment and Abuse

 • Sexual advances

-• Aggressive behaviour, physical or verbal including making threats
+• Aggressive behaviour, physical or verbal, including making threats

 • Persistently demeaning or ridiculing someone